rupshali-qc/power-side-channel-attacks-snn/README.md

-# power-side-channel-attacks-snn
-Code for observing power side channel attacks in the paper 'SCANN: Side channel analysis of spiking neural networks'
+HSPICE code to observe and study power side channel attacks on spiking neural networks.